dgraph-io/dgraph/CONTRIBUTING.md

 ### Part-Time Contributors

-Anyone can become a part-time contributor and help out on implementing gossamer.
+Anyone can become a part-time contributor and help out on gossamer.
 Contributions can be made in the following ways:

--   Engaging in Gitter conversations, asking questions on how to begin contributing to the project
+-   Engaging in Discord conversations, asking questions on how to contribute to the project
--   Opening up github issues to express interest in code to implement
+-   Opening up Github issues to contribute ideas on how the code can be improved
 -   Opening up PRs referencing any open issue in the repo.
 PRs should include:
     -   Detailed context of what would be required for merge
     -   Tests that are consistent with how other tests are written in our implementation